São Paulo: Immigration and migration

 Since the 19th century people began migrating from northeastern Brazil into São Paulo.
 This migration grew enormously in the 1930s and remained huge in the next decades.
 The concentration of land, modernization in rural areas, changes in work relationships and cycles of droughts stimulated migration.
-Northeastern migrants live mainly in hazardous and unhealthy areas of the city, in cortiços ("guettos"), in favelas ("slums") of the metropolis, because they offer cheaper housing.
 The largest concentration of northeastern migrants was found in the area of Sé/Brás (districts of Brás, Bom Retiro, Cambuci, Pari and Sé).
 In this area they composed 41% of the population.

 Metropolitan area

 The nonspecific term "Grande São Paulo" ("Greater São Paulo") covers multiple definitions.
 The legally defined Região Metropolitana de São Paulo consists of 39 municipalities in total and a population of 21.1 million inhabitants (as of the 2014 National Census).

-The Metropolitan Region of São Paulo is known as the financial, economic, and cultural center of Brazil.
-Among the largest municipalities, Guarulhos, with a population of more than 1 million people is the biggest one.
-Several others count more than 100,000 inhabitants, such as São Bernardo do Campo (811,000 inh.) and Santo André (707,000 inh.) in the ABC Region.
-The ABC Region, comprising Santo André, São Bernardo do Campo and São Caetano do Sul in the south of Grande São Paulo, is an important location for industrial corporations, such as Volkswagen and Ford Motors.

 Because São Paulo has urban sprawl, it uses a different definition for its metropolitan area alternately called the Expanded Metropolitan Complex of São Paulo and the São Paulo Macrometropolis.
-Analogous to the BosWash definition, it is one of the largest urban agglomerations in the world, with 32 million inhabitants, behind Tokyo, which includes 4 contiguous legally defined metropolitan regions and 3 micro-regions.
+Analogous to the BosWash definition, it is one of the largest urban agglomerations in the world, with 32 million inhabitants, behind Tokyo, which includes four contiguous legally defined metropolitan regions and three micro-regions.